Need to talk? Call 1800 882 436.

 What is sepsis?

-If you’re pregnant, sepsis can reduce blood flow to your placenta and baby, causing your baby to be stressed.
+If you’re pregnant, sepsis can reduce blood flow to your placenta and baby, which can cause your baby to be stressed.

-What are symptoms of sepsis during pregnancy or after birth?
+What are the symptoms of sepsis during pregnancy or after birth?

-Sometimes the symptoms can be specific to where the infection may have started such as:
+Sometimes the symptoms of sepsis are specific to where the infection started, such as:

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.